Webpack Chunk Generation Lifecycle Explained

 };

-Chunk Graph Behavior Initial state: flat module registry with zero chunk boundaries.
-Modules register as graph nodes; edges represent synchronous/dynamic imports.
+Chunk graph behavior Initial state: flat module registry with zero chunk boundaries.
+Modules register as graph nodes; edges represent synchronous and dynamic imports.
 No chunk partitions exist yet.

-Measurable Tradeoffs Deep dependency trees increase initial graph traversal time (~15-40ms per 1k modules).
-Overusing externals reduces graph size but shifts resolution to runtime, increasing TTFB by ~50-120ms if CDN caching is misaligned or if network conditions degrade.
+Measurable trade-offs Deep dependency trees increase initial graph traversal time (~15–40 ms per 1k modules).
+Overusing externals reduces graph size but shifts resolution to runtime, increasing TTFB by ~50–120 ms if CDN caching is misaligned or network conditions degrade.

 Phase 2: Chunk Graph Assembly & Split Point Evaluation